-- a) Negative campaigning shall not be allowed. - b) It is prohibited for any person to publicise a "Re-Open Nominations" campaign in order to stand should the nominations actually re-open.
-Such an action will lead to disqualification by the Returning Officer of that person from the following election. - c) Candidates must observe the University Statutes, Ordinances and Regulations. - d) The Returning Officer, in agreement with the trustees, shall determine the publicity budget for candidates in the election.
-The candidate's budget will be provided by KeeleSU and candidates are prohibited from spending any of their own, or donated money on their election campaign - e) Candidates must not exceed their budget limits. - f) KeeleSU will provide candidates with a 'Campaign Shopping list' which candidates can select items from (including the option of printed materials).
-These items will be provided by KeeleSU and the sum of this shopping list will be deducted from a candidate's budget. - g) Candidates wishing to purchase additional materials, not provided by KeeleSU, must provide receipts of all campaign expenditure before the close of poll. - h) Publicity materials must not be obtained through special relationships with suppliers. - i) Items freely and readily available to all candidates can be used without itemisation. - j) Candidates may enlist assistants, or a campaign team, for campaigning purposes. - k) Any person enlisted by a candidate to assist them in distributing publicity or canvassing shall be bound by these regulations as if they were the candidate themselves.
+- 1. Candidacy - a.
+All candidates shall be required to produce a manifesto and will be expected to upload these by a deadline determined by the Returning Officer. - 2.
+Campaigning - a.
+Negative campaigning shall not be allowed. - b.
+It is prohibited for any person to publicise a "Re-Open Nominations" campaign in order to stand should the nominations actually re-open.
+Such an action will lead to the disqualification by the Returning Officer of that person from the following election. - c.
+Candidates must observe the University Statutes, Ordinances and Regulations. - d.
+The Returning Officer, in agreement with the trustees, shall determine the publicity budget for candidates in the election.
+The candidate's budget will be provided by KeeleSU and candidates are prohibited from spending any of their own, or donated money on their election campaign - e.
+Candidates must not exceed their budget limits. - f.
+KeeleSU will provide candidates with a 'Campaign Shopping list' which candidates can select items from (including the option of printed materials).
+These items will be provided by KeeleSU and the sum of this shopping list will be deducted from a candidate's budget. - g.
+Candidates wishing to purchase additional materials, not provided by KeeleSU, must provide receipts of all campaign expenditure before the close of poll. - h.
+Publicity materials must not be obtained through special relationships with suppliers. - i.
+Items freely and readily available to all candidates can be used without itemisation. - j.
+Candidates may enlist assistants, or a campaign team, for campaigning purposes.

+- k.
+Any person enlisted by a candidate to assist them in distributing publicity or canvassing shall be bound by these regulations as if they were the candidate himself/herself.
 Candidates will be held entirely responsible for the action of any helper or assistant.
-It is the absolute responsibility of candidates to ensure that helpers are aware of, and abide by, election regulations. - I) Candidates must not undertake campaign activity which others could not reasonably do. - m) Candidates and their campaigners must not alter, move or remove the campaign material of any other candidate. - n) Campaigners and candidates must allow voters to cast their ballot freely and must not communicate with voters in any way once they have begun to complete their ballot.
+It is the absolute responsibility of candidates to ensure that helpers are aware of, and abide by, election regulations. - I. Candidates must not undertake campaign activity which others could not reasonably do. - m.
+Candidates and their campaigners must not alter, move or remove the campaign material of any other candidate. - n.
+Campaigners and candidates must allow voters to cast their ballot freely and must not communicate with voters in any way once they have begun to complete their ballot.